+Before retreating inside for the winter, winterize your lawn and trees with winter lawn fertilizer, tree pruning, leaf clean-up, mulching, rodent control & more!
 The signs of approaching winter everywhere – trees are quickly shedding all their leaves, the grass is going dormant, and we’ve had the first snow.
-Before we retreat inside for the winter, give your yard some attention to help ensure your lawn will come to life beautifully in the spring.
+Before we take refuge inside our warm homes for the winter, give your yard some attention to help kill weeds and ensure your lawn will come to life beautifully in the spring.

 Typically, cutting the lawn shorter before the winter is a good idea.
 Drew says a rule of thumb for fescue grass is to keep it at 2 ½ to 3 inches during the fall, winter and spring months.
 It’s best to keep Bermuda grasses taller and thicker to allow for more insulation.

 Late fall and winter is also the time to put down nitrogen-based lawn fertilizers.
 Westhoff said this helps feed the lawn’s root system and acts as a large food reserve.
 This encourages a deeper, darker green come spring.
 Overall, Westoff said they often refer to this winter lawn fertilizing as the “heaviest feeding of the year” for a lawn.

 Using a liquid root fertilizer is one of the best winter fertilizers for trees and shrubs and can help stimulate growth during winter months as well.
 Trees and shrubs will also benefit from additional mulch for winter insulation.